 This post may contain affiliate links.
 Please read my disclosure.

-I love love love the way it always comes out so moist and tender and fluffy.
+I love love love the way corn bread always comes out so moist and tender and fluffy when I make this recipe.
 I'm drooling right now just thinking about it.

-This was my first real time "baking" in the Instant Pot (except for this blueberry cobbler, but that doesn't really count) and I was skeptical it would come out, but it did!
+This was my first real time instant pot baking in the (except for this blueberry cobbler, but that doesn't really count) and I was skeptical it would come out, but it did!

 - The pot-in-pot method means the cornbread doesn’t cook directly in the Instant Pot insert.
 (If you did this it would likely burn on)!
 So, while you’re using your Instant Pot to cook the cornbread, you’re not actually getting it dirty!